JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Jan tells us ... *I am fascinated with the thickness of oils - this is to give areas extra textures.

-*The way the paints slide - as using them has an extraordinary feeling - - then - - the surprises happen - as they dry - so slowly - and darken to a new - almost - unpredictable hues.*
+*The way the paints slide - as using them has an extraordinary feeling - - then - - the surprises happen - as they dry -- so very slowly - and darken to new - almost - unpredictable hues.*

 Painting of Her feet and Plants